Easterlies affecting the eastern section of the country

 (Eagle News)–The easterlies are affecting the eastern section of the country.

-According to the Philippine Atmospheric Geophysical and Astronomical Services Administration, as a result, Caraga and Southern Leyte will have cloudy skies with scattered rain showers and thunderstorms.
+According to the Philippine Atmospheric Geophysical and Astronomical Services Administration, as a result, Southern Leyte, Dinagat Islands, Surigao del Norte and Surigao del Sur will have cloudy skies with scattered rain showers and thunderstorms.

 Flashfloods or landslides due to moderate to at times heavy rains are possible.